AIM AND SCOPE

 Original research articles: Describes original research within the scope of the journal.

 Case reports: Reports of clinical presentations describing a theoretical research results, as well as methods, techniques, tools, implementations, and applications.

 Editorial comments: Introduce current research and comment on major advances and developments in the field.

 Methodology: Present a new experimental method, test or procedure.
 The methods described may be completely new or a better version of already existing one.
 The method should demonstrate all the possible tests and results.

 Rapid communications: Short papers presenting highly significant and original material.

-Review articles: To review the progression of a research in the field and make suggestions for future work includes authoritative, comprehensive, descriptions of any subject within the scope of Dentistry & Oral Health journal.
+Review articles: To review the progression of a research in the field and make suggestions for future work includes authoritative, comprehensive, descriptions of any subject within the scope of Mental health and psychology.

 Letters to the editor: Letter consisting of comments directly on publications of journal which are already published or introduces a specific issue of a general interest.

-As Journal of Ophthalmology: Open Access follows the Creative Commons Attribution License and scholars open access publishing policies, readers can freely access the published articles through online and JOOA will be kept up to date with latest advances in the field of Ophthalmology.
+As Journal of Mental Health and Psychiatric Disorders follows the Creative Commons Attribution License and scholars open access publishing policies, readers can freely access the published articles through online and JMPD will be kept up to date with latest advances in the field of psychology.
 All published articles will be assigned with unique Digital Objective Identifier provided by Cross Ref.